 WD-40 was first used to prevent rust on the Atlas missile in the 1950.
 The WD actually stands for water dispersal.
 Spray WD-40 on your chimney damper to protect it from rust.
 It will also keep it lubricated so it opens and closes easily.

-If the handle of the stuck fireplace damper is broken, we have replacement damper handles for both fireplace throat dampers and chimney top-sealing dampers.
+If the handle of the stuck fireplace damper is broken, there are replacement damper handles for both fireplace throat dampers and chimney top-sealing dampers.

 Want to read more articles like this?
 Sign up for Hearthside Living, our newsletter featuring expert advice, decorating tips, and special deals from FireplaceMall.com.